Plebware/Plebware.github.io/author/journalistic/_posts/2026-06-22-justification-of-plebware.md

 So even though there are many topics, this will be no strenuous task for me.

-For starters, I see myself as an Irish Terroir (Tenacious).
+For starters, I see myself as an Irish Terrier (Tenacious).

-Albeit I hate multitasking, I am pretty good at it.
+Although I hate multitasking, I am pretty good at it.

 For example, while compiling this explainer in the most civil manner possible, I am also: